nimbomx/CADD/.CADD/USER_GUIDE.md

 ...
 ```

-### Example 2: Continuing Development
+### Example 3: Continuing Development
 ```
 User: "Read the file .CADD/START.md"
-Agent: "Hello [name]!
+Agent: "Proyecto ya configurado.
+Hello [name]!
 What do you want to do today?
 A) Create new project..."
 User: "B - Continue current phase"
 Agent: "I see you're in Phase 2.
 You completed login.
 Shall we continue with the shopping cart?"
 ```